MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/07-detect-correct-fragmentation-issues.md

         ALLOW_PAGE_LOCKS = ON)
     ```

-1. Re-execute the query from step 4 in the first task.
-Confirm that the **AK_Address_StateProvinceID** index no longer has fragmentation greater than 50%.
+1. Execute the query below to confirm that the **IX_Address_StateProvinceID** index no longer has fragmentation greater than 50%.

     ```sql
     USE AdventureWorks2017
     GO

-    SELECT i.name Index_Name
+    SELECT DISTINCT i.name Index_Name
         , avg_fragmentation_in_percent
         , db_name(database_id)
         , i.object_id